Manishnemade12/React-Hooks/useRef.md

 - **Don't read/write refs during rendering** - do it in event handlers or effects.
 - **Use refs for DOM access** when you need to imperatively control elements.
 - **Store mutable values** that don't affect the visual output.
-- **Avoid overusing refs** - prefer state for values that affect rendering.

 ```jsx
 // ❌ Don't do this - mutating ref during render